Content reviewed by: Dr. Adarsh K Gupta.

 Hunger develops slowly and you eat anything, it goes away.
 Craving occurs abruptly and if the mind gets busy, it goes away.
 Remember this difference!

-The first time you do it the new way, it might feel awkward and uncomfortable.
+- Think about the outcome.
+The first time you try to change a behavior, it might feel awkward and uncomfortable.
 It is different from what you’ve done in the past.
 But no matter how uncomfortable you feel at the beginning of creating a new habit, nothing is as uncomfortable as having to choose what to wear based on how much of your body it will cover.
 Nothing is as uncomfortable as selecting what to wear based on what fits on a particular day rather than what is appropriate for a particular occasion.

 How to stay motivated?